 - Sue W., The Quilters' Guild of the United Kingdom, Regional Group

-Aug.
-23 - In Person Lecture - Remembrance Quilt Guild, Springfield, OH - The History of the American Block-Style Quilt
+Nov.
+28 23 - Lecture - West Central Ohio Quilt Guild, Lima, OH - The History of the American Block-Style Quilt